About John Masuku -Pindula, Local Knowledge

 |Japhet Masuku

-John Masuku is a veteran Zimbabwean broadcaster and columnist.
+John Raphael Masuku is a veteran Zimbabwean broadcaster and columnist.
 He is the executive director of Radio Voice of the People (VOP) in Zimbabwe.
-Masuku is a CMDS Fellow.
+Masuku is a CMDS Fellow and is a former Motlanthe Commission spokesperson.

 Background

-Masuku was Japhet Masuku's nephew.
+Masuku was wartime broadcaster Japhet Masuku's nephew.
 His grandfather Wulumeni and Japhet’s father Mankunku sons of Phugeni Masuku of eMalungwane area, Esigodini were direct brothers.[1]

 Education